sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/100 - ligature.md

 Examples
 ----

-This config  includes a ligature mapping preprocessor and shows the output of the whole document in order to check the ligature replacement accuracy:
+This config  shows using a ligature mapping preprocessor and outputting the whole document in order to check the ligature replacement accuracy:

 ```
 {